La Matanza: Rebellion

 Machetes were one of the primary weapons used by the peasant rebels.

-In the late hours of 22 January 1932, thousands of peasants in the western part of the country, armed with sticks, machetes, and "poor-quality" shotguns, rose up in rebellion against Hernández Martínez's regime.
+In the late hours of 22 January 1932, thousands of peasants in the western part of the country, armed with sticks, machetes, and "poor-quality" shotguns, rose up in rebellion against Martínez's regime.
 According to General José Tomás Calderón, an estimated 70,000 to 80,000 rebels were involved in the uprising.

 Rebels led by Francisco Sánchez (Salvadoran revolutionary)|Francisco Sánchez attacked telegraph offices, their primary target, in Juayúa at 11:00 p.m. and eventually took control of the city due to a lack of a military presence.
 The rebels attacked the home of Emilio Radaelli, a coffee merchant referred to as the "richest man in town", and assassinated him, along with his son and wife, who was also raped.
 Radaelli's house and two of his stores were burned, with many more stores being looted.
 Colonel Mateo Vaquero was also killed by the rebels and several civilians were tortured and murdered.
 Miguel Call, the mayor of Izalco, Rafael Castro Cármaco, a politician from Chalchuapa, and General Rafael Rivas, the military commander of Tacuba, were also killed by the rebels.

 "After invading the town, they [the rebels] set fire to the municipal building, destroying it completely, and then proceeded to break down the doors of the homes of Señor Antonio Salaverría, Dr. Tiburico Morán, Señorita Rosenda Rodríguez, don Benjamín Inocente Orantes, don Moisés Canales, don Francisco Pérez Alvarado, and the local bar.
 In the home of José Dolores Salaverría they broke the windows above a balcony.
 In the aforementioned houses, in addition to inflicting serious structural damage, the rebels destroyed all sorts of furniture and objects of value."